gavinyork/zephyr3d/doc/markdown/scene.terrainmaterial.supportlighting.md

 ## TerrainMaterial.supportLighting() method

-Returns true if shading of the material will be affected by lights
+Whether this material's shading is affected by scene lights.

+Override and return `false` for unlit materials.

 **Signature:**